 With the desire to foster the dreams of many to own businesses, in 1995 Jim and Jan Moran and JM Family established the Jim Moran Institute for Global Entrepreneurship at Florida State University (FSU) College of Business with an initial $1 million gift.
 Beginning in 1998, additional contributions from Jim and Jan, JM Family, and The Jim Moran Foundation have enabled the Jim Moran Institute to enhance its programs and services.
-The gift also provides annual recognition of two Jim Moran Scholars – African-American high school seniors from South Florida and North Florida who are role models and have received admission to FSU with an identified financial barrier.
+The gift also provides annual recognition of up to two Jim Moran Scholars — African-American high school seniors from South Florida and North Florida who are role models and have received admission to FSU with an identified financial barrier.
 Presented by The Jim Moran Foundation, Scholars receive a four-year, needs-based scholarship with funding through the Jim Moran Institute.

 In 1997, the Jim and Jan Moran Theatre in the Times Union Performing Arts Center in Jacksonville opened in honor of the Morans' generous gift to the Jacksonville Symphony Orchestra, made in part to sponsor a series of educational concerts for young people.
 Also in 1997, the Broward Performing Arts Foundation named the Jan and Jim Moran Stage in the Au Rene Theater of the Broward Center for the Performing Arts in recognition of their substantial gift.
 The Morans' donation endowed and expanded the Rising Stars Summer Camp Program and assisted in retiring the Center's bond debt.
 During the Morans' involvement in Rising Stars hundreds of campers benefited from this six-week camp, which was initiated to serve children from traditionally underserved Broward County neighborhoods who had little or no access to the performing arts.